GCP Deployment

 - Use Compute Engine sustained use discounts (automatic)

-- Consider using preemptible VMs for non-production environments
+- Consider preemptible VMs for non-production

-- Right-size your VM instance based on actual usage
+- Right-size VM instance based on usage